10 Relationship Red Flags

 Posted July 29, 2014 | Reviewed by Lybi Ma

 - Red flags in a relationship are intuitive indicators that something needs to be questioned.

 - Relationship red flags include feelings of insecurity and negative feedback from one's friends and family.

 - Any kind of abuse is the biggest red flag in a relationship.
 One needs to leave the relationship immediately if it occurs.

 Most of us will have at least one, if not a few, significant relationships during our lifetime.
 Our first intimate encounters may be more difficult or challenging because we're new to the experience of forming an intimate bond with another person, and may not really know what we’re doing and what to expect.
 But time and experience should help us navigate through future relationships in a much better way.

 A really good exercise I ask my clients to do is to write down every partner they’ve had a significant relationship with, and then, for each, answer questions such as: What attracted you to this person initially?
 Did the attraction last?
 Was your fantasy about this person—what you imagined or assumed to be true—validated in reality?
 How long did the relationship last?
 Did revelations during the course of the relationship change your mind?
-What was the deal breaker?
-Do any patterns, similarities from relationship to other relationships, emerge?
+What was the deal-breaker?
+Do any patterns — i.e., similarities from that relationship to other relationships — emerge?

 And watch for red flags—indicators that something needs to be questioned or otherwise validated.
 Often these are clues that something may be trouble in the future.
 Here are 10 key relational red flags to look out for:

 1. Lack of communication.